iamsukanta/sql-zero-to-hero-docs-from-sumit-sir-youtube-playlist/README.md

 We can also do this by this command.

  `SELECT student_fname FROM students ORDER BY years_of_exp;`

  - this will also work, that means ordering column need not part of select statement.
  - this will show student_fname such this way least experience student should be list on top and top experience student should be reside on the bottom.

+ If we give command like this:

+`SELECT student_fname FROM students ORDER BY years_of_exp DESC;`

+-  it will give the results such way, whose years of experience is top most it will show first and least experience student show at the bottom.